leestott/Building-Microsoft-Custom-Vision-AI-Model-and-Apps/README.md

 - Pricing = F0
 - Create a new resource group or select existing
 - Tick the I confirm check box
+- Click the create button

+This will now create the necessary resource

 ### Bing Image Search API Results - Image Downloader